TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 2/Aerodynamics/2) Incompressible/1) Introduction to Modelling Aerofoil Flows/4) Kelvin's Theorem for Inviscid Incompressible Flow.md

 This means that circulation (and hence lift) cannot be created in potential flow!
 In a real flow it is the action of viscosity that leads to the generation of circulation.
 ### The Starting Vortex
+Consider an aerofoil that is initially at rest in a stationary fluid, then the effects of viscosity are negligible.
+The circulation about the aerofoil (which equals the line integral of velocity around any curve enclosing the aerofoil) is zero: